RyanPNSmith/Object-Oriented-Tanks/README.md

 Key Features:

  - Player Movement: The player can move in a 3D space using WASD/Arrow keys, with smooth rotation towards the movement direction.
- - Shooting Mechanics: Players can shoot projectiles with adjustable arc heights, allowing for strategic aiming and shooting.
+ - Shooting Mechanics: Players can shoot projectiles with adjustable arc heights by pressing Q to decrease and E to increase, allowing for strategic aiming and shooting.
  - Health System: Both players and enemies have health systems that manage damage and healing.
 Players can collect health packs to restore health.
  - Enemy AI: Enemies detect the player within a certain range and can move towards and shoot at the player.
  - Visual Effects: Particle systems are used for shooting trails and explosions, enhancing the visual experience.